Social Media Response Time Benchmarks for 2026

 Common questions about social media response time standards

-The average response time across all businesses on social media is approximately 5 hours.
-However, this number is skewed by businesses that rarely respond at all.
-Among businesses that actively manage their social presence, the average is closer to 2 to 3 hours.
-Top-performing agencies consistently respond within 45 minutes to 1 hour.
+Commonly cited estimates put the average business response time on social media around 5 hours, though that number is skewed by businesses that rarely respond at all.
+Among businesses that actively manage their social presence, the typical average is closer to 2 to 3 hours.
+In our data across agencies using CampaignSwift, top performers consistently respond within 35 minutes to 1 hour.

 Yes, indirectly.
 When you respond quickly to comments, the resulting conversation signals active engagement to the algorithm.
 On TikTok specifically, creator replies within the first hour of posting measurably boost content reach.
 On Facebook, response time affects the Responsive badge displayed on your page, which influences whether users message you at all.